EXPERTS IN BIOLOGICAL SEPARATIONS

 Memphasys’ first application of this technology platform is now being commercialised – the separation of the ‘best’ sperm from a semen sample for use in human in vitro fertilisation (IVF).

 Market Update on Commercialisation Progress of Felix Device.
-A new investor presentation was released to the ASX on 22 February 2018.
+An updated investor presentation was released to the ASX on 3 May 2018.
 The presentation can be viewed by clicking the above link.

 New Cartridges engineered for Felix